kureysalp/Lock-Cinemachine-Follow/README.md

 You can choose which axis you want to lock and what value to lock for your cinemachine.

-This script working as an extension to the cinemachine
+This script working as an extension to the cinemachine.

+You can directly download the unitypackage or inspect the code.